rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/0-0-x-readme.md

 each set in it is a subset to (U).
 Because of that, each setup is a subset to the powerset over its universal set of elements.

-As such, a setup of sets S(P,U) can be thought of as being defined by a class/family/set of sets (P) and its universal set of elements (U).

 Since an arbitrary setup of sets (S) has no characteristics which could be relied upon, the very first step is to define additional requirements that need to be satisfied.
-One such requirement is that, due to the characteristics of the empty set (in regards to non-empty sets), no set in (P) is allowed to be empty.
-That is, a setup is required to correspond with a set of non-empty sets.
+One such requirement is that, due to the characteristics of the empty set (in regards to non-empty sets), no set in (S) is allowed to be empty.
+That is, a setup is required to be a set of non-empty sets.

-As such, a setup of non-empty sets may correspond with a set of sets such that its sets are pairwise disjoint.
-That is, no element in (U) is an element of two or more sets in (P).
-Hence, each element belongs to one and only one set in (P).
-In such a case, (P) is a partition of (U) and (U) the union of pairwise disjoint sets.
+As such, a setup of sets may correspond with a set of sets such that the sets in it are pairwise disjoint.
+That is, no element in (U) is an element of two or more sets in (S).
+Hence, each element belongs to one and only one set in (S).
+In such a case, (S) is a partition of (U) and (U) the union of pairwise disjoint sets.

 Even though there are multiple different ways to form a set of pairwise